Open string field theory with stubs: Deforming the Witten action using stubs

-Lets assume that the differential $d_{V}$ is perturbed by some $\delta$ of degree one such that $\left(d_{V}+\delta\right)^{2}=0$ again.
-The \emph{homological perturbation lemma }(HPL) now states that one can construct a new SDR using the perturbed differential with the other maps given by
+Let us assume that the differential $d_{V}$ is perturbed by some $\delta$ of degree one such that $\left(d_{V}+\delta\right)^{2}=0$ again.
+The \emph{homological perturbation lemma }(HPL) now states that one can construct a new homotopy equivalence using the perturbed differential with the other maps given by

 The expression $\left(1-h\delta\right)^{-1}$ requires some explanation: Usually it should be understood as a geometric series